 You will NEED to hydrate throughout the day, I can promise you that.
 That is if you choose to indulge.
 And by packing your own water bottle, you won’t need to buy 10 plastic water bottles throughout the day.

 It’s easier to drink cocktails out of a straw, don’t you think?
 Bring your own straw and make sure you let the bartender know you don't need one!

 Just in case your bag becomes too packed with stuff, having a little foldable, reusable bag will be handy as a back-up!
 It takes up almost no space and is practically weightless, so it can’t hurt to bring.

 Your own Mardi Gras beads/gear!

-Regardless of the fact that you will inevitable come into possession of beads from parade throws, bringing your own ensures you won’t feel compelled to purchase any.
+Regardless of the fact that you will inevitably come into possession of beads from parade throws, bringing your own ensures you won’t feel compelled to purchase any.
 Which brings me to…

 So what do you think – are these practical tips for enjoying a more waste-free Mardi Gras?
 What are your own favorite tips to enjoy the festivities more sustainably?